haodong404/picture_box/README.md

     dir: string
 }

-// A processing resolve.
+// A processing scheme.
-// Each resolve is a image, and it will be converted to a webp. interface Resolve {
+// Each scheme is a image, and it will be converted to a webp. interface Scheme {
     // width
     widht: number | undefined,
     // height